zsoltibaba37/getCovid/README.md

 The output is colored:
 ######################################################
    Az adatok az előző napi adatból vannak számolva
- The data are calculated from the previous day's data
+ The data are calculated from the previous days data
 ######################################################
                 data/2020-11-03.txt
             Új esetek - New cases